ozooma10/osf-seduce/BUILD.md

 Animations and audio are **not** part of this mod — they live in the separate **OSF Seduce Animations** pack.
-This mod triggers scenes by tag (`osf`/`seduce`) and requires that pack (or any pack providing matching tags) plus OSF Director.
+This mod triggers scenes by tag (`osf`/`seduce`) and requires that pack (or any pack providing matching tags) plus OSF Animation.